active-logic/debug-chan/Readme.md

 ## Configuration

 *Prolog* processes assemblies located under *PROJECT/Library/ScriptAssemblies*.
 If you wish to exclude dlls, classes or methods, create a *.prolog* file in your *Assets* directory.
-Similar to *.gitignore*, list one exclusion per line:
+Similar to *.gitignore*, list one exclusion per line.

+The `--file` switch may be included.
+This causes a log file to be generated under *Assets/log.txt*.

+**NOTE** - log files may grow large; exclude *Assets/log.txt* from version control.

 ```
+--file     # Log output to Assets/log.txt
 Utils.dll  # Exclude the Utils module
 Foo        # Exclude any class named Foo (ignores namespaces)
 Bar.Print  # Don't log Bar.Print(...) overloads (ignores namespaces)
 ```

-*.prolog* does not support comments or pattern matching.
+*.prolog* does not explicitly support comments or pattern matching, however you may comment out an exclusion or switch using '#'

 ## Console window